honeycombio/examples/golang-gatekeeper/README.md

 ## Sending sample traffic to the server

-example of sending an event to the gatekeeper-go server:
+example of sending an event to the golang-gatekeeper server:
 ```bash
 ➜  curl -v localhost:8080/1/events/wade \
     -H "X-Honeycomb-Team: abcd123EFGH" \